CS179K-Summer23/cs179-project-teamgd/README.md

   - Conversion of non-json documents to json format and vice versa: CSV files that are uploaded by the user are automatically read as a JSON and adhere to the JSON schema.
   - Editing the document(s) in the database: Users have the option of directly editing the JSON or editing rows of the table.
   - Ability to pin certain documents to make them more accessible based on user’s priorities: Users have the option of pinning a document to the top of the document list.
 This document stays pinned until the user decides to unpin it.
-  - Sort documents based on filters: size, data accessed, alphabetical, date created: Users can sort their list of documents according to certain statistics.
   - Get statistics about document (number characters, words): Users can view the metadata of their documents.

 ## User Stories